Most Frequently Asked Servlet Interview Questions and Answers to Help You in Interview Preparation:

 - Web Context

-Ans: The major difference between Servlet and Applet is that the Servlet resides on the Server side whereas the Applet resides on the client side in the web browser.
+Answer: The major difference between Servlet and Applet is that the Servlet resides on the Server-side whereas the Applet resides on the client-side in the web browser.

 I’m sure that you would have got a clear picture of what Servlet is all about!